brongo/SAMUEL/README.md

 1. Export .decl files and .entities files.
 2. Export full-size images for use in texture modding (in .png format).
-3. Export .lwo files to the .obj file format.
+3. Export .lwo and .md6mesh files to the .obj file format.

 Files will be extracted to the "exports" folder.
 Models will be extracted to the "modelExports" folder.
 When exporting a model, all of the model's textures and material2 .decl files will also be exported.